DoRTaL94/The-Judge/README.md

 The Judge is currently supporting Java code and will support more languages in the near future.
 The Judge executes code inside a sandbox to avoid malicious code execution.

+## Download

+The most updated version of The Judge can be downloaded [here](https://drive.google.com/open?id=10QIsxmmuRCLxloOVFQzzmKyZ57U-oNMo).
+As I already mentioned The Judge runs on Apache Tomcat 8 server, so you should download it also.
+Put the WAR file you downloaded in the above link inside `<Tomcat-path>/webapps/` and then run **startup.bat**
+inside `<Tomcat-path>/bin/`.
+The Judge should be available on route `/TheJudge`.

 ## API

 The Judge has a single route for code execution.